OctoPrint/OctoPrint/docs/api/fileops.rst

       }

    :param target:               The target location on which to delete the file, either ``local`` (for OctoPrint's ``uploads``
                                 folder) or ``sdcard`` for the printer's SD card (if available)
    :param filename:             The filename of the file for which to issue the command
    :json string command:        The command to issue for the file, currently only ``select`` is supported
-   :json boolean print:  ``select`` command: Optional, whether to start printing the file directly after selection,
+   :json boolean print:         ``select`` and ``slice`` command: Optional, whether to start printing the file directly after selection
-                         defaults to ``false``.
+                                or slicing, defaults to ``false``.
+   :json string slicer:         ``slice`` command: The slicer to use, defaults to the default slicer.
+   :json string gcode:          ``slice`` command: The name of the gcode file to create, defaults to the targeted stl's file name
+                                with its extension changed to ``.gco`` (e.g. "test.stl" will be sliced to "test.gco" if not specified otherwise)
+   :json string profile:        ``slice`` command: The slicing profile to use, defaults to the selected slicer's default profile.
+   :json string profile.*:      ``slice`` command: Overrides for the selected slicing profile, e.g. to specify a different temperature
+                                or filament diameter.
+   :json string printerProfile: ``slice`` command: The printer profile to use, defaults to the default printer profile.
+   :json boolean select:        ``slice`` command: Optional, whether to select the file for printing directly after slicing,
+                                defaults to ``false``
-   :statuscode 200:      No error
+   :statuscode 200:             No error for a ``select`` command.
    :statuscode 202:             No error for a ``slice`` command.
-   :statuscode 400:      If the `command` is unknown or the request is otherwise invalid
+   :statuscode 400:             If the ``command`` is unknown or the request is otherwise invalid
    :statuscode 415:             If a ``slice`` command was issued against something other than an STL file.
    :statuscode 404:             If `target` is neither ``local`` nor ``sdcard`` or the requested file was not found
-   :statuscode 409:      If a selected file is supposed to start printing directly but the printer is not operational.
+   :statuscode 409:             If a selected file is supposed to start printing directly but the printer is not operational or
+                                if a file to be sliced is supposed to be selected or start printing directly but the printer is not operational or already printing.

 .. _sec-api-fileops-delete: